epuzanov/ZenPacks.community.SMISMon/README.rst

 #.
 You should now have Storage/SMI-S device class.
 #.
 Click on the SMI-S class and select Details.
 #.
 Click Configuration Properties on the left.
 #.
-In the right pane, scroll to the bottom and in the **zSMISConnectionString** field replace **host** and **namespace** properties with the IP address or hostname of the server where SMI-S agent installed and namespace of SMI-S agent.
+In the right pane, scroll to the bottom and in the **zSNIAConnectionString** field replace **host** and **namespace** properties with the IP address or hostname of the server where SMI-S agent installed and namespace of SMI-S agent.
 The reason for this is that you'ere going to use the SMI-S agent as a boker to grab data regarding the storages themselves, hence you request data about an storage using it's WWN and that request is fired at the SMI-S agent IP/Hostname.
 #.
 In the **zWinPassword** and **zWinUser** add the correct credentials of a user account that can access the server.  (possibly create a new user account in AD and add this account to the SMI-S agent server)
 #.
 Hit Save.
 #.
 Click on See All at the top of the left pane.